Sigmmma/c20/src/content/h1/tags/hud_message_text/readme.md

 ```

 # Text Symbols
 These symbols can be used in your text files to get specific results.
-Examples include displaying the necessary key to press for an action and creating a new line in a sentence.
+Examples include displaying the necessary key to press for an action and creating a new line in a sentence:

 | Symbol               | Note                                                                                                                                |
 | -------------------- | ----------------------------------------------------------------------------------------------------------------------------------- |